philips-labs/cf-geo-blocker/README.md

 **NOTE**: It is recommended that you deploy the `cf-geo-blocker` application with 2G of disk allocated.

-[Log in to Cloud Foundry](https://www.hsdp.io/develop/get-started-healthsuite/log-into-cloud-foundry) and push the `cf-geo-blocker` container:
+[Log in to CloudFoundry](https://www.hsdp.io/develop/get-started-healthsuite/log-into-cloud-foundry) and push the `cf-geo-blocker` container:
 ```bash
 $ > read -p  'CF_ENDPOINT: ' CF_ENDPOINT && export CF_ENDPOINT=$CF_ENDPOINT
 $ > read -p  'CF_USERNAME: ' CF_USERNAME && export CF_USERNAME=$CF_USERNAME